 3. Money for Couples

 This podcast is hosted by Ramit Sethi.
-He is funny, relatable, and gives great advice.
-His podcast, Money for Couples, is excellent.
+He is funny, relatable, and usually gives great advice.
+His podcast, Money for Couples, is excellent and entertaining.
+I personally think money in a relationship can be one of the most divisive or bonding topics.

 Money for Couples is a podcast where in each episode, Ramit talks a couple through their unique financial problems.
 What you realize after listening is that many of these financial problems are not unique at all, but seen again and again with couples from all walks of life.
 The conversations between the couples are raw, honest, and emotional.